stashed/docs/docs/guides/latest/workloads/deployment.md

 Here,

 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.

-- `spec.target.ref` refers to the target workload where the recover data will be stored.
+- `spec.target.ref` refers to the target workload where the recovered data will be stored.
+- `spec.target.volumeMounts` specifies a list of volumes and their mountPath where the data will be restored.

 Let's create the `RestoreSession` crd we have shown above,